CONSTITUTION

 1. The Constitution and Bylaws of the Society may be amended only by:

-3. a special resolution adopted at a special general meeting of the Society duly called for the purpose of considering the amendment.
+3. a special resolution adopted at a Special General Meeting of the Society called for the purpose of considering the amendment.

 4. A proposal to amend the Constitution and Bylaws may be initiated by: